This is the multi-page printable view of this section. Click here to print.

 cc-backend

 .
 This is done by using the provided REST api for starting and stopping jobs.
-For Slurm there is a Python based solution (cc-slurm-sync ) maintained by PC2 Paderborn is available.
-For HTCondor there also exists cc-condor-sync.
+Currently available adapters:- Slurm: Python based solution (cc-slurm-sync) maintained by PC2 Paderborn

 Server Hardware